Neonatal diabetes is a form of diabetes that is diagnosed under the age of six months.

 - There are two types of neonatal diabetes – transient and permanent.
 As the name suggests, transient neonatal diabetes doesn’t last forever and usually resolves before the age of 12 months.
 But it usually recurs later on in life, generally during the teenage years.
 It accounts for 50–60% of all cases.
 Permanent neonatal diabetes as you might expect, lasts forever and accounts for 40–50% of all cases.

-- More information about neonatal diabetes can be found at www.diabetesgenes.org.
+More information about neonatal diabetes can be found at Diabetes Genes.

-So if you or your child were diagnosed with diabetes before 6 months old, ask your diabetes team for a test for neonatal diabetes.
+So if you or your child were diagnosed with diabetes before 9 months old, ask your diabetes team for a test for neonatal diabetes.
 Your team can take a blood sample and send it to the Peninsula Medical School based at the Royal Devon and Exeter Hospital for analysis.
 The test is free.
-Go to www.diabetesgenes.org.
-This site will also tell your doctor how to take your blood and send it to the team at Exeter.
+Or you can visit Diabetes Genes, as the site will also tell your doctor how to take your blood and send it to the team at Exeter.